juliusarden/musicasa/README.md

 # musicasa

-A simple music list app that pulls music metadata from Apple itunes.
+A simple music list app that pulls music metadata from Apple itunes made using flutter.

+You can access this on web by visiting https://flutter.lol/musicasa

 When app is started, it will show the tracks by 'Afgan'.
 The default artist is curerntly set to 'Afgan'.